 One way to separate the two 220k power tube grid stopper resistors is to de-solder them from the turret.
 Then use 20 to 24 gauge solid core wire (solid core so it will stay in place) to run from the bias pots' center wipers to the now empty turret.
 Put two wraps each around the turret for support (leave the wire insulation on for the wraps) and solder each resistor to a wire end.

-The 27k bias resistors set the maximum hot bias.
-If at full clockwise pot movement (max hot bias) you still need to bias hotter then reduce the value of the 27k resistors--try 24k or 20k.
-If at full counter-clockwise pot movement (min cool bias) you need to bias cooler then increase the value of the 27k resistors to 30k or 36k.
+The 27k bias resistor sets the maximum hot bias.
+If at full clockwise pot movement (max hot bias) you still need to bias hotter then reduce the value of the 27k resistor--try 24k or 20k.
+If at full counter-clockwise pot movement (min cool bias) you need to bias cooler then increase the value of the 27k resistor to 30k or 36k.

 High Voltage Tap Adjustable Bias for Center Tap PT

 You can use this circuit that's loosely based on the Marshall JCM800 to create an adjustable bias tap without using a power transformer with a dedicated 50v bias tap.